tx00100xt/SeriousSamClassic-VK/README.md

 To build a game for gentoo, use a https://github.com/tx00100xt/serioussam-overlay containing ready-made ebuilds for building the game and add-ons.

+### Arch Linux

+To build a game under Arch Linux you can use the package from AUR: https://aur.archlinux.org/packages/serioussam-vk

 ### Raspberry Pi

 The build for raspberry pi is similar to the build for Linux, you just need to add an additional build key.